-Now exhibiting until 20th September 2019
+Now showing until September 2020

 The value of good design, demonstrated in an exhibition through parallel questioning in a world where humans achieve enhanced abilities through technology, algorithm and machine learning, where co-existing with robots is a reality.

 The specially curated exhibition begins with an introspective probe on how humans perceive robots.
 Do they have souls?
 Where in some parts of the world humans believe inanimate objects are considered to be just as alive as the animate, will robots be accepted as companions, members of society rather than mere tools or threats?

 The automation of tasks traditionally done by humans has raised fears of job replacement.
 Yet at home, humans are more than happy to remove shackles of household chores as we embrace all forms of domestic robots.
 As we feel even more empowered with greater control over the use our of limited time, what happens when robots evolve from being automated to fully autonomous?
 And when robots mastered their ability to feel and display emotions and affection, would it then be too late to ask: what does it mean to be human?